What is an Opt-In Cookie?

 Your opt-in cookie banner should be descriptive of its use and purposes.

 Let CookiePro Help

-CookiePro is free to sign up to and allows users to build and customize a cookie banner like the one in the example above for their site that will keep them GDPR compliant.
+CookiePro allows users to build and customize a cookie banner like the one in the example above for their site that will keep them GDPR compliant.

 The program works by scanning the website to see what cookies are in use.
 It then produces a banner based on this information.
 The banner can be customized so it fits the design of the site it will be used on.
 Users who upgrade to a paid plan will gain access to extra benefits including the ability to only show the banner to users in the EU.